Fisherman's Wharf fire: Historic World War II ship saved from 4-alarm fire at San Francisco's Pier 45

-The fire has left haze and plumes of smoke over San Francisco Saturday morning.
+The fire left haze and plumes of smoke over San Francisco and could be seen from other parts of the Bay Area.

-Firefighters tell ABC7 additional structures and the SS Jeremiah O'Brien ship were threatened by the fire.
+Firefighters tell ABC7 additional structures and the historic SS Jeremiah O'Brien ship were threatened by the fire.

-The O'Brien ship is one of two remaining fully functioning Liberty ships launched during World War II.

-"Our firefighters absolutely saved the SS Jeremiah O'Brien during this fire as flames were pinching on the side of this vessel," Baxter said.
+"Our firefighters absolutely saved the SS Jeremiah O'Brien during this fire as flames were pinching on the side of this vessel," said San Francisco Fire Lt.
+Jonathan Baxter.

-One firefighter was injured in the fire with a severe laceration to the hand.
-They were transported to a local hospital.
+A total of 150 firefighters and 50 fire apparatus responded to the scene.
+One firefighter was injured in the fire with a severe laceration to the hand and transported to a local hospital.

 It's unclear what ignited the flames and investigators are now working to learn the cause and origin of the fire.